p-pavel/scala-typelevel-motivational/README.md

     (consider industrial patterns like "event sourcing", or "CQRS" expressed not as pity words but as formal executable spec)
   - develop the techniques for API design and evolution connected to the types in Scala
-    - Can I give the immutable source files to the developers and if they come with something that will make this code compile I can be pretty sure they implemented the spec? (yes, we can run scalacheck and munit in compile time)
+    - Can I pass the immutable source files to the developers and if they come with something that will make this code compile I can be pretty sure they implemented the spec? (yes, we can run scalacheck and munit in compile time)
     - Can API evolution be connected to subtyping?